salmon: A Symbolic Linear Regression Package for Python: Model building and fitting

 \begin{CodeInput} >>> simple_model.fit(data) \end{CodeInput}

-Notice that \code{.fit()} returns the standard regression output---containing the coefficients, their standard errors, and the $t$-statistic and $p$-value for testing $\beta_j = 0$---stored in a \code{DataFrame} for easy display and access.
-From the regression output, \text{SqFt} appears to have substantial explanatory power, but to be sure, we should visualize the model.
+Notice that \code{.fit()} returns the standard regression output---containing the coefficients, their standard errors, the $t$-statistic and $p$-value for testing $\beta_j = 0$, and associated 95\% confidence intervals---stored in a \code{DataFrame} for easy display and access.
+From the regression output, \text{Sq.
+Ft.} appears to have substantial explanatory power, but to be sure, we should visualize the model.
 A model can be visualized using the \code{.plot()} method; \pkg{salmon} will automatically choose an appropriate visualization:

 \begin{CodeInput} >>> simple_model.plot() \end{CodeInput}